tamarin-prover/tamarin-prover/manual/src/003_example.md

     tamarin-prover Tutorial.spthy

-parses the `Tutorial.spthy` file, checks its wellformedness (explained below), and pretty-prints the theory.
+parses the `Tutorial.spthy` file, checks its wellformedness, and pretty-prints the theory.
 The declaration of the signature and the equations can be found at the top of the pretty-printed theory.